Skip to content

 Panel Pricing Reference (with $3.50/sqft material)

 Using average surface areas and standard cast vinyl at $3.50/sqft with 20% waste factor.
 Labor at $30/hour fully loaded.
+These are direct shop costs, not customer prices.

 PanelAvg SqftMaterial (w/20% waste)Avg Labor HoursLabor Cost